NFox13/MS3-Python-and-Data-centric-development/README.md

 6. Create a database in **MONGODB** following this database schema - [DB Collections](https://github.com/NFox13/MS3-Python-and-Data-centric-development/blob/master/static/mongocollection/mongodb.jpg)
 7. Create env.py file and add **MONGO_URI** and **SECRET_KEY**.
 8. Now run the app.py by running code **python3 app.py**

+## Credits
+### Media
+I have used different resources for images, my logo, colour scheme etc. All are listed below:

+- Font Awesome for the icons used on this site
+- Logo maker for the logo design
+- Unsplash for the image Photo by <a href="https://unsplash.com/@eaterscollective?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Eaters Collective</a> on <a href="https://unsplash.com/s/photos/food?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+- Am I Responsive for the responsive image in the UX section
+- Coolers for generating my colour scheme - [Colour scheme](https://github.com/NFox13/MS3-Python-and-Data-centric-development/blob/master/static/images/colour_scheme.jpg)

+### Acknowledgements
+I would also like to thank the following for their part in this project

+My mentor, Felipe Souza Alarcon, for all his feedback and encouragemnt throughout this project Code Institute tutorials, in particular the Task manager mini project which served as the basis for my project W3 schools, Which I find extremely useful Stackoverflow for some troubleshooting
+Traversy media whose videos gave me inspiration for the user profile page and some additional research All of the above had an input or gave inspiration to various elements of this project for which I am very grateful